skills/release-based-workflow/README.md

 ### Add a feature

 Releases are usually made of many smaller changes.
-Since we don't know of any bugs, we'll focus on a few features to update on our game before the version update.
+Let's pretend we don't know about the bug we added earlier and we'll focus on a few features to update our game before the version update.

 - You should update the page background color to black.
 - I'll help you change the text colors to green.